-Dick's Sporting Goods is the leading specialist sports equipment and apparel retailer in the US, with almost 650 Dick's stores in 46 states, as well as an additional chain of specialist Golf Galaxy outlets.
+Dick's Sporting Goods is the leading specialist sports equipment and apparel retailer in the US, with more than 730 Dick's stores in 46 states, as well as an additional chain of specialist Golf Galaxy outlets.
+Mainstream outlets stock a full range from traditional sports such as football, golf, and tennis to general fitness and outdoor activities, and Dick's has expanded its portfolio of own-label products through selected acquisitions such as Top-Flite golfing products and outdoor specialists Koppen and Field & Stream.
 A new specialist running outlet opened in 2012 under the True Runner banner, and an increasing number of Dick's outlets are premium speciality stores specialising in just one brand, under banners including Nike Fieldhouse and Under Armour All-American or, from 2013, dedicated NFL stores.
-Mainstream outlets stock a full range from traditional sports such as football, golf, and tennis to general fitness and outdoor activities, and has expanded its portfolio of own-label products through selected acquisitions such as Top-Flite golfing products and outdoor specialists Koppen and Field & Stream.
-In 2012 the company established a low-profile presence in the UK through a minority holding in local chain JJB Sports.
+In 2012 the company established a low-profile presence in the UK through a minority holding in struggling local chain JJB Sports.
+That was intended to kickstart international expansion, but JJB collapsed a few months.
+Dick's wrote off its investment and no further action has been taken to expand beyond the US.
 Dick's was founded in 1948 by Dick Stack, initially as a small bait and tackle store.
 It expanded dramatically from the 1980s onwards under the management of his son Edward Stack, still CEO.
-Revenues for ye 2015 were $7.3bn.
-Following the collapse of its main specialist rival Sports Authority in 2015, and the bankruptcy filing of Vestis Retail Group in 2016, Dick's has no major specialist rival; its principal competition now comes from Walmart and Amazon.
-Adbrands does not currently offer a business profile for this company but subscribers may access account assignments and contact information.
+Lauren Hobart is president.
+Revenues for ye 2018 were $8.6bn.
+Following the collapse of its main specialist rival Sports Authority in 2015, and the bankruptcy filing of Vestis Retail Group in 2016, Dick's now claims over 60% share of the US sporting goods retail sector; its principal competition now comes from Walmart and Amazon.
+Subscribers may access account assignments and contact information.
 The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
 Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.

 Which agencies handle advertising for Dick's?
 Find out more from the Adbrands Account Assignments database